spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/atoms/box/README.md

 # box (atom)

-Create a simple parent container.
+Creates a simple parent container with border by default.